2:38 PM

 The total hiking distance is 6 1/2 miles.

 Follow the directions to Crater Lake.
 Then at the Crater Lake bulletin board, take the right fork.
 The trail ascends steeply.
-After about 1/2 mile above the tree line is the Maroon-Snowmass and Willow Lake trail junction.
+About .5 mile above the tree line is the Maroon-Snowmass and Willow Lake trail junction.
 At the junction, take the right fork.
 The trail ascends steeply to the top of Willow Pass.
 From the top of the pass, the trail descends to the junction with East Snowmass trail.
-Continue straight on the trail for the last 1/2 mile to the lake.
+Continue straight on the trail for the last .5 mile to the lake.

 IN & AROUND SNOWMASS